 The men managed to capture a German headquarters area, securing with them a large number of German prisoners.
 However, other non-captured Germans with machine guns opened fired on the Americans.
 One of the Americans killed by the attack was Early, leaving Alvin York in charge of the remaining men.
 Utilizing his shooting skills, he was able to kill advancing German gunners with his sniper rifle.

 As York and his men were being charged at, he pulled out his pistol and shot six men before they reached him.
 Then using his pistol and rifle, he killed at least 20 German soldiers and captured about 130 Germans.

-Seen as a hero when he returned home, York married Gracie Williams and gave lectures on his experience.
+Seen as a hero when he returned home, York married his childhood sweetheart Gracie Williams and gave lectures on his experience.
 He refused permission to allow a film to be made about him despite being approached several times.

 All of York’s demands were met in and in 1941 the film Sergeant York was released.
 It used York’s personal diary for reference and was the highest-grossing film of the year.

 Movie aside, York always made a point to give back to the less fortunate in his home state.
 He even founded a school for underprivileged children in rural Tennessee called the York Industrial Institute.
 It still exists today, but it’s since been renamed Alvin C. York Institute.

 In 1954, Alvin York suffered a stroke and died 10 years later of a cerebral hemorrhage on September 2, 1964, in Nashville, Tennessee.

 York was remembered after his death with reverence and respect.
 In 1964, U.S. President Lyndon B. Johnson called him “a symbol of American courage and sacrifice” who represented “the gallantry of American fighting men and their sacrifices on behalf of freedom.”